 How REFIT works

-REFIT is incorporated in the preparation of the annual Commission work programmes, each of which includes proposals for new initiatives and a quality review of existing EU legislation.
+REFIT is taken into account in the preparation of the annual Commission work programmes, each of which includes proposals for new initiatives and a quality review of existing EU legislation.

-The Commission publishes every year the REFIT scoreboard which provides a comprehensive overview of the REFIT results in each of the Juncker Commission political priorities.
-The scoreboard also shows how the recommendations of the REFIT platform have been taken into account by the Commission.
+The Commission publishes on-line every year the REFIT Scoreboard which monitors simplification initiatives throughout their life cycle.
+The Scoreboard provides a comprehensive overview of the REFIT results under each of the Juncker Commission political priorities.
+The Scoreboard also shows how the recommendations of the REFIT Platform have been taken into account by the Commission.
 It lists all REFIT initiatives which are being implemented in the various EU policy areas.

 How you can contribute

 The Commission would like to hear your views on existing EU laws and initiatives via the lighten the load feedback form.
 What do you find irritating or burdensome?
 What do you feel is in need of improvement?

 We will follow up directly with you or send your comment to the REFIT Platform for further consideration.